USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 The `Customize` button on the **Outputs** tab is not frequently used, but can generate special types of outputs related to analyses with a Response Surface Model (RSM).
 These custom outputs are not discussed here.

 The remainder of this chapter provides reference documentation on the outputs of strategies and summaries that can be created with CoST.
-Additional advanced exercises and examples are available in [Chapter 5](./ch5_control_strategy_exercises.md).
+Additional advanced exercises and examples are available in [Chapter 5](#Chapter5).

 <a id=Outputs4></a>

-## Outputs of Control Strategies
+## Outputs of Control Strategies {#Outputs4}

 This section provides details on the contents of each type of CoST output.

 <a id=strategy_detailed_result_section></a>

-### Strategy Detailed Result
+### Strategy Detailed Result {#strategy_detailed_result_section}

 As noted earlier, the Strategy Detailed Result is the primary output from running a control strategy.
 It is a table of emission source-control measure pairings, each of which contains information about the costs and emission reduction achieved for measures after they are applied to the sources.
 The contents of this table are described later in this subsection.
 When generating the Strategy Detailed Result table, some data are needed for CoST to calculate the values of some columns related to costs, such as: